Google Apps facilitates collaboration and communication between faculty and students, staff and students, and students and students.

 - Picasa: Organize and share photo content online

 Instructions and other materials on how to use features within Google Apps can be accessed in the IT KnowledgeBase.
-Faculty and staff can contact email@example.com and students firstname.lastname@example.org for assistance in learning and using Google Apps.
+Faculty and staff can contact email@example.com and students can contact firstname.lastname@example.org for assistance in learning and using Google Apps.
 Please check our FITS events calendar for upcoming workshops.